cleanlab/cleanvision/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---
 name: Feature Request
-about: Use this template to ask for new functionality in cleanlab.
+about: Use this template to ask for new functionality in clean-vision.
 title: "[Short summary of the feature]"
 labels: "needs triage"
 ---